-Governance Area Governance Control Issue Action Required Responsible Officer

-Medium Term The medium-term financial planning A revised medium-term financial Director of Finance

-Financial Plan process is an essential part of the strategy will be produced building

-Council's strategic planning framework. on the Council's Continuous

-The Medium-Term Financial Strategy lmprovement model.

-integrates strategic and financial

-planning over the current and

-subsequent four-year period.
-It

-translates the Council's priorities into a

-financial framework which enables the

-Cabinet and officers to ensure policy

-initiatives can be delivered within

-available resources and can be aligned

-to priority outcomes.
-The Council

-presented a refreshed Medium-Term

-Financial Strategy which was approved

-by Council on 26 February 2020.
-This

-highlighted a pressure over the medium

-term (up to and including 2023/24) of

-£37m.
-There continues to be

-significant uncertainty in the medium

-term for the future funding for local

-government.
-The 2020/21 Local

-Government Finance Settlement

-announced on 20 December 2019 was

-for one year only.
-Additionally, the

-Council continues to experience

-significant population growth and

-demographic change, placing further

-pressure on service provision.

-The Government is revising and

-updating the distribution process of

-funding between local authorities

-known as the Fair Funding Review.

-Local government were expecting to

-see the results of the Fair Funding

-Review and the move to 75% business

-rates retention implemented in April

-2020.

-As weards of delays accord by Busyits in

-As result of delays caused by Brexit, in

-particular to the Spending Review planned in 2019, the Government had

-ľ

-moved back implementation to April

-2021.
-However, the government

-confirmed on the 28 April 2020 that

-the Review of Relative Needs and

-Resource and the introduction of 75%

-business rates retention will no longer be implemented in April 2021.

-The Covid-19 Pandemic will also have

-an impact on the Council's resources

-over the short and medium term
+The medium-term financial planning process is an essential part of the Council's strategic planning framework. on the Council's Continuous The Medium-Term Financial Strategy integrates strategic and financial planning over the current and subsequent four-year period.
+It translates the Council's priorities into a financial framework which enables the Cabinet and officers to ensure policy initiatives can be delivered within available resources and can be aligned to priority outcomes.
+The Council presented a refreshed Medium-Term Financial Strategy which was approved by Council on 25 February 2021.
+This highlighted a pressure over the medium term (up to and including 2024/25) of £23m.
+There continues to be significant uncertainty in the medium term for the future funding for local government.
+The local government finance settlement for 2021/22 is again a one year only settlement, with the deferral again of significant reform of the local government funding.